gaelforget/ClimateModels.jl/docs/src/examples.md

 ## Trying Out The Examples

 The examples are most easily run using [Pluto.jl](https://github.com/fonsp/Pluto.jl).
-To this end, one just needs to copy the corresponding `code link` (see above) and paste this URL into the [Pluto.jl interface](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto).
+To do it this way, one just needs to copy a `code link` provided above and paste this URL into the [Pluto.jl interface](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto).

-One can also run the notebooks, e.g. `RandomWalker.jl`, either (1) by calling `julia RandomWalker.jl` at the _shell command line_ or (2) by calling `include("RandomWalker.jl")` at the _julia REPL prompt_.
+One can also run the notebooks (e.g., `RandomWalker.jl`) either (1) by calling `julia RandomWalker.jl` at the _shell command line_ or (2) by calling `include("RandomWalker.jl")` at the _julia REPL prompt_.

-If the shell CLI or the julia REPL is used, however, one needs to download the notebook file and potentially `Pkg.add` a few packages beforehand (`Pluto.jl` does thiss automatically).
+If the shell CLI or the julia REPL is used, however, one needs to download the notebook file and potentially `Pkg.add` a few packages beforehand (`Pluto.jl` does this automatically).

 ### System Requirements

 The pure julia examples should immediately work on any laptop or cloud computing service.

-Examples that involve Fortran, Python, or C++ should work in all linux based environments (i.e. linux and macos).
-However, for example those that rely on a Fortran compiler (`gfortran`) and / or on Netcdf libraries (`libnetcdf-dev`,`libnetcdff-dev`) will require [install gfortran](https://fortran-lang.org/learn/os_setup/install_gfortran)).
+Examples that involve Fortran, Python, or C++ should work in all linux based environments (i.e., Linux and macOS).
+However, those that rely on a Fortran compiler (`gfortran`) and / or on Netcdf libraries (`libnetcdf-dev`,`libnetcdff-dev`) will require that you e.g. [install gfortran](https://fortran-lang.org/learn/os_setup/install_gfortran).

-All requirements should be preinstalled in this [cloud computer](https://mybinder.org/v2/gh/gaelforget/ClimateModels.jl/HEAD?urlpath=lab) (see [the JuliaClimate page](https://juliaclimate.github.io/GlobalOceanNotebooks/) for detail).
+All requirements should be preinstalled in this [cloud computer](https://mybinder.org/v2/gh/gaelforget/ClimateModels.jl/HEAD?urlpath=lab) (see the [JuliaClimate notebooks page](https://juliaclimate.github.io/GlobalOceanNotebooks/) for detail).

 ## Doing It Yourself

-_tentative sketch:_
+_tentative sketch for this section:_

 ### 1. normal user mode